'Razer Doesn't Care About Linux' - Slashdot

 Here starts the rant: Razer is crap that installs capware like practically all of those "gaming" hardware companies.
 I don't understand why gaming hardware companies continue to believe that gamers want ugly design, additional background processes, and additional utterly useless system tray clutter.
 They don't.
 Oh, and if you need a mouse designed to be unusable in almost every respect, be sure to get a "Madcatz" gaming mouse.
 All these companies offer are blindingly bright LEDs, overall bad hardware, and b

-"For Free" could be expensive for Razer (Score:3)
+"For Free" could be expensive for Razer (Score:4, Insightful)

 One point that should be obvious to anyone who has worked in a business is that getting someone's services like this "for free" is anything but.